tequreq/security/identify_hash_and_crack_it.md

 `-o found.txt` - where the cracked hash outputs

-\`admin.hash" - the hash you want to crack.
+`admin.hash` - the hash you want to crack.

 `/usr/share/hashcat/rules/rockyou-30000.rule` - the wordlist we use